stormpath/stormpath-sdk-node/docs/app/views/main.md

 });
 ```

+**NOTE**: You can *expand* any linked properties available when listing
+Stormpath resources.
+This is a great way to reduce the amount of network calls
+you make to Stormpath when developing fast applications.

 ### Retrieve a specific Application, Directory, Account, Group or GroupMembership:

 If you know a resource's `href`, you can retrieve it directly: